Abe Gray: Cannabis Museum and activism

 In 2018, when flying from Sydney to Christchurch, airport customs questioned Gray on wearing a cannabis T-shirt promoting the museum.
-The official kept probing him about the T-shirt and told him he should not wear it – especially when travelling to New Zealand.
+The official probed him about the shirt and told him he should not wear it – especially when travelling to New Zealand.
 Gray said "I felt violated ... to have a pimple-faced Customs kid grilling me about my f...ing T-shirt, it was like a slap in the face coming back to the country."

 After University of Otago proctor Dave Scott, a former police officer, entered at least four student flats and removed drug-taking equipment, Gray sought legal advice for a possible private prosecution.
 Hundreds signed a petition for Scott to resign.
 Gray said a cannabis supporter known to him had pledged $25,000 to take a private prosecution.
 The Whakamana Cannabis Museum also offered to sponsor brand new water pipes for the flats.

 In 2019, Whakamana Cannabis Museum moved to a spot in Christchurch's Manchester St. The museum's Christchurch location was in Shand's Emporium, Christchurch's oldest commercial building.

 In 2019, Gray and Cookie Time founder Michael Mayell launched a PledgeMe crowdfunder, hoping to raise $2 million to publicly fund an expansion of the cannabis museum in Christchurch.
 They raised $214,616 from 299 donations.
 They were planning on calling it Whakamana, the New Zealand Institute of Cannabis Education, Research and Development with plans of an expanded version of Gray's Dunedin museum, including a hemp food cafe and restaurant, hemp emporium and an alcohol-free plant shot bar.
 Gray said recent scaremongering from the "anti-cannabis brigade" in response to those plans made it clearer that having somewhere like Whakamana presenting facts was even more critical in the lead up to the 2020 referendum and beyond.